 The Center for Data Reduction and Analysis Support (CDRAS) supports standardized access to and analysis of numerous naturalistic driving study data sets (currently 2.5 PB) housed at VTTI for researchers within and outside of the institute.
 Services include coding of video and audio data, data quality assurance, data standardization, data mining, event selection, and data analysis.
 The center actively supports data analysis collaborations with external institutions.

 SHRP2 NDS Data Dissemination and User Technical Support

 Projects are focused on the accessibility and application assistance of general use data files and interfaces to support data users, including those that are not SHRP 2 contractors.
-As part of this effort, reduced or de-identified files such as trip files, event files, and other reduced or aggregated files were developed to provide easier access to the SHRP 2 naturalistic driving study data.
-The projects included the production and distribution of early results from the NDS data, data documentation, webinars, workshops, and other training and communication activities.
+As part of this effort, reduced or de-identified files such as trip files, event files, and other reduced or aggregated files are developed to provide easier access to the SHRP 2 naturalistic driving study data.
+Completed projects have included the production and distribution of early results from the NDS data, data documentation, webinars, workshops, and other training and communication activities.
 Read More

 Support for FHWA Safety Training and Analysis Center

 The SHRP2 data represent an extensive collection of detailed information describing drivers, vehicles, trips, and roadways.
 The driver, vehicle, and trip information is referred to as NDS data, while the roadway data are referred to as Roadway Information Database (RID) data.
 Read More

 Generation of De-identified SHRP 2 Trip Origin and Destination Locations